 Every occupation has its own photographic history and these visually rich stories reflect the prevailing photographic styles and the techniques and processes of the time they were taken.
-Comprehensive studies of the occupational types of a country or region are rare and the work of August Sander in Germany in the 1920s and 30s is an often-cited example..
+Comprehensive studies of the occupational types of a country or region are rare and the work of John Thomson for Street Life in London (1877) and August Sander in Germany in the 1920s and 30s are an often-cited examples.

 Those not wearing their leisure clothing are usually wearing the clothing of their occupation but this does not mean that any picture of an adult is collectable.
 The key is where the clothing is a uniform, for example military, firemen, sailors or has characteristics that only apply a specific occupation or the subject of the image is shown with items of their trade.
 A bricklayer with bricks and a hod has more evidence than a person standing in dust covered clothing.
 A politician is difficult to tell from an author or a spy unless there is additional evidence.

 Many nineteenth century occupationals were taken in photographic studios rather than the natural working environment of those photographed.
-They are fabrications or reality.
-If we look at a number of photographs of porters we can see studio props, painted backgrounds and studio walls.
+They are fabrications of reality.
+If we look at a number of photographs of porters in Turkey we can see studio props, painted backgrounds and studio walls.

 Occupationals using different techiques